-Technical Business Analyst - Gauteng Centurion - IT-Online
+TECHNICAL BUSINESS ANALYST - Gauteng Centurion - IT-Online

 – Experience in multiple business area and systems focus with strategic business and industry awareness limited to areas of experience

-- Thorough understanding of business processes and technologies impact within the organization
+– Thorough understanding of business processes and technologies impact within the organisation

 – Ability to interact with various specialists internally or externally to drive continuous improvement and innovation